josh-development/core/README.md

 If you think you can do better, if you already know database interactions or ORMs, or you don't trust database wrappers made by other people... well in any of those cases I don't even know why you're on this page, go on now, `git out --of:here` and go make some good apps, you don't need this!

-### When's he coming to town?

-Josh is right around the corner, lurking around.
-It's in Early Access right now, with very limited functionality, but if you want to start testing it out, please, by all means, [Go take a look at the documentation](https://josh.evie.dev/) and try it!